 Cosmetic brands don’t just test their products on lab rats.
 A few other common animals that are experimented on in cosmetics labs include:

-And a few of the experiments that are performed on animals in cosmetics labs include blinding the animals by testing eye cosmetics on them and giving them skin conditions after testing foundation formulas on them.
-And more often than not, the animals end up being ultimately killed once they’re unable to test on.
+A few of the experiments that are performed on animals in cosmetics labs include blinding the animals by testing eye cosmetics on them and giving them skin conditions after testing foundation formulas on them.
+And more often than not, the animals end up being ultimately killed once they’re unable to be used for testing any longer.

-And most labs do not have any type of pain control for the animals.
-Every time you purchase a product from a cruelty-free cosmetics brand, you prevent one of the above animals from continuing to be tested on and hurt by non-cruelty-free brands.
+Most labs do not have any type of pain control for the animals.
+Each time you purchase a product from a cruelty-free cosmetics brand, you prevent one of the above animals from continuing to be tested on and hurt by non-cruelty-free brands.

 Buying from cruelty-free makeup brands limits your choices, but it also forces you to make mindful choices.
 The narrowed down selection helps make better decisions about what is worth adding to your routine and what is not.

-Makeup formulas usually have a few chemicals in them to get the color the brand wants, give a certain unique trait to the makeup, and other things to differentiate the brand’s formulas from their competitors.
+Makeup formulas usually have a few chemicals in them to get the color the brand wants, to give a certain unique trait to the makeup and to introduce other unique characteristics to differentiate the brand’s formulas from their competitors.
 Often these chemicals are tested on animals.
 Chemical-free makeup is pretty near impossible to come by, but there are certain chemicals that can and should be avoided in makeup formulas.

 A few ingredients that can be harmful to your skin include:

 - Synthetic dyes